Across the Nation, Americans say “NO”

 Cook County Crushes Beverage Tax

-Beverage taxes lasted just two months in Cook County, IL, before commissioners voted to repeal the tax by a 15-2 vote, due to the massive public outcry against this tax.
+A beverage tax lasted just two months in Cook County before commissioners voted to repeal it, due to a massive public outcry.

 Santa Fe Votes AGAINST a Beverage Tax